To run this application locally it is recommended to have the following installed:

 docker compose --profile without-hot-reload up --build --watch

-feature.
+The --watch parameter starts containers with the hot-reload feature.
 This enables the auto-reload functionality, meaning that the container will be automatically reloaded when the code for either the frontend or backend changes.

 The

-, which only detects changes to existing files.
+hot-reloadfeature for backend applications usesdotnet watch, which only detects changes to existing files.
 It will not restart the container if new files are added (dotnet watch issue).

 When working with migrations remember to add parameter for project and startup project.
 For example when generating a new migration while in backend directory: